lexcia98/rge/README.md

   - Lean Multiplier (1st Person) 0.25 (Any value is fine)
   - Lean Multiplier (3rd Person) 0.25 (Any value is fine)

-- Unlocked movement
-  - Disable all options if using Spellsiphon to have imbued ward work with power attacks.

 ## Immersive HUD